-Learn Python programming with our Python tutorial for beginners.
-Dive into the basics and work your way up to advanced concepts.
+Are you ready to learn Python programming with my Python tutorial for beginners?
+We’ll dive into the basics and work our way up to advanced concepts.
 We cover a diverse set of topics, as you’ll soon discover.
 If you’re in a hurry to learn Python, continue with the next page to learn what Python is and what features make it such a great language.

 Table of contents